carpentries/docs.carpentries.org/source/community/community_session_host.rst

 responsibilities include:

 -  Attend one onboarding session, lasting one hour.
--  Sign-up to receive relevant communications for serving in this role.
+-  Sign up to receive relevant communications for serving in this role.
    Instructions for signing up can be found in the [Communication and Collaboration Spaces section of this handbook]
 -  During a quarterly scheduling period, schedule one or more community